jmorgan245/aminaseninja.github.io/_posts/2016-10-24-Fuze-Box-Lesson-6.md

   <th>What limited my learning?
 Which habits do I need to work on? </th>
   </tr>
   <tr>
-    <td>this lesson, my learning was not limited.
+    <td>This lesson, my learning was not limited.
 Me and Kriday worked perfectly. </td>
   </tr>
   <tr>
     <th>What will I change for next time?
 How will I improve my learning?</th>
   </tr>
   <tr>
-    <td>next time, we will improve our learning by going back, checking my work and making sure that their are no errors.</td>
+    <td>Next time, we will improve our learning by going back, checking my work and making sure that their are no errors.</td>
   </tr>
 </table>